mines-researchcomputing/mines-researchcomputing.github.io/source/pages/workshops/fall2025/Intro_to_Linux_and_Bash_Lab_-_HPC_Workshop.md

 For example, if you have an account on Wendian and your username is janedoe,

 	$ ssh janedoe@wendian.mines.edu

-Mines' IT infrastructure allows one into Mines HPC systems through an ssh "jumpbox" if you're not connected to the Mines Network.
-To do so, you first need to ssh into jumpbox by typing:

-	$ ssh username@pvm-jumpbox.mines.edu
-If you have multi-factor authentication (MFA) enabled, you will be asked for your one-time password (OTP) here as well in addition to your Mines MultiPass password.
-Once logged in, you can log into a Mines HPC system as normal.

 ### Windows
 On Windows, we either recommend using the Windows Terminal app.
 It is preinstalled on most Windows 11 systems, and available on Windows 10 via the [Microsoft Store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
 Once you have this application, you can ssh using the Linux and MacOS instructions above.